Downsizing Before a Move: A Room-by-Room Guide

 Garages and sheds tend to accumulate a wide array of items over time, which makes them a challenging but essential target for your downsizing efforts.
 Here are a few tips to keep in mind as you tackle these spaces:

-- Dispose of hazardous materials: Dispose of combustible and highly flammable household items, such as aerosol cans and paint thinner, prior to your move.
-These are items movers will not move, anyway.
+Before your move, dispose of combustible and highly flammable household items, such as aerosol cans and paint thinner.
+Movers will not move these items anyway.

-- Hold a garage sale: Organize a garage sale or a yard sale to earn some extra cash.
+Organize a downsizing garage or yard sale to earn extra cash.
 Price items reasonably and advertise your sale using signs or classified ads to attract buyers.

-- Sell large items online: Larger items may be easier to sell online.
-Post them on platforms like Craigslist and Facebook Marketplace with clear photos, accurate descriptions, and fair prices.
+Larger items may be easier to sell online.
+Post them on Craigslist and Facebook Marketplace with clear photos, accurate descriptions, and fair prices.

 Our Conclusion

-Whether you hire professional movers or go the DIY route, downsizing can save you both money and hassle.
-However, the decluttering process can be time-consuming, so give yourself plenty of time to thoughtfully sort through each room.
+Whether you hire professional movers or go the DIY route, downsizing can save you money and hassle.
+However, the decluttering process can be tedious, so give yourself plenty of time to sort through each room thoughtfully.
 As you consider what to keep, prioritize multipurpose items and clever storage solutions.
 Let go of items that no longer serve a purpose, and embrace the opportunity to create a clutter-free living space.

 FAQ About Downsizing Before a Move